-Since homework is be open for extended periods, students should arrange their schedule as needed to complete course requirements including homework.
+Since section homework is be open for extended periods, students should arrange their schedule as needed to complete homework by the designated date.
 This means that students should plan for their work needs, computer glitches, personal needs and other foreseeable circumstances.